Chinmay-Garg/PS-Band/README.md

 ### Software

-MacOS 10.0 or above; or Linux;
+- MacOS 10.0 or above; or Linux;
-Flutter mobile application development
+- Flutter mobile application development
-Android Studio 3.0 or later
+- Android Studio 3.0 or later
-ESP-IDF
+- Espressif Integrated Development Framwork (ESP-IDF)
-Any text editor (We used VSCode)
+- Any text editor (We used VSCode)
-Xtensa architecture specific toolchain (follow the ESP-IDF installation instructions) Make command line utility --V
+- Xtensa architecture specific toolchain (follow the ESP-IDF installation instructions)
+- Make command line utility --V

 Follow the instructions [here](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#setup-toolchain) to setup the toolchain for ESP32 on your preferred OS